ofkoru/quarto-animate-graph/README.md

 # Animate-graph Extension For Quarto

 Create clear, step-by-step visualizations to enhance your teaching and explanations in [Reveal.js](https://revealjs.com/) without any coding knowledge.
 By defining HTML elements with specific attributes, such as divs and spans, users can specify data and customize visual elements.
 The package automatically converts these elements into SVG elements using [D3.js](https://d3js.org/), enabling smooth transitions and animations.
-It can plot curves, points and filled areas along with annotations and animate their transitions (position or appearance) syncranized with Reveal.js fragments.
+It can plot curves, points, and filled areas along with annotations and animate their transitions (position or appearance) synchronized with Reveal.js fragments.
 All you need to know is [how to add divs and spans](https://quarto.org/docs/authoring/markdown-basics.html#sec-divs-and-spans) in your [Quarto](https://quarto.org/) document.